Uploading Android Apps

 APK Expansion File Requirements

-You can supplement your APK file with one main expansion file and additional generic asset files that are made available as DLC.
+You can supplement your APK file with one expansion file and one or more generic asset files.
+Generic asset files can be identified as DLC or as required files, which means they will downloaded at app install time.
 If you are familiar with Google Play APK expansion files, you should know that Oculus APK expansion file sizes and naming patterns are different.
-Also, all apps that have expansion files must be uploaded with the Oculus Platform Command Line Utility.
+Also, all apps that have expansion and asset files must be uploaded with the Oculus Platform Command Line Utility.

-The main APK expansion file must meet the following specifications:
+The legacy APK expansion file must meet the following specifications:

 - The expansion file must be in the Opaque Binary Blob (OBB) file format